NeethuTom/Post-code-Details-API/README.md

 # Post-code-details-API
-This is an API to add and fetch new post code details in the system.
+This is an API to add new and fetch  post code/suburb details in the system.

 ## Project description